 Dr. Elizabeth Brite

-Clinical Assistant Professor & Director of Scholarly Project Grants
+Clinical Associate Professor & Director of Scholarly Project Grants

 Greetings!
 I am an archaeologist and educator with nearly a decade of experience in university honors education.
 I received my Ph.D. in Anthropology (archaeology subfield) from the University of California, Los Angeles in 2011.
 Following a postdoctoral teaching fellowship in the Honors College at Auburn University (2011-2014), I joined the faculty of the Purdue Honors College in 2014.
 I am also affiliated faculty in the Department of Anthropology.